hydradatabase/docs/guides/key-performance-indicators-with-sigma.md

 <br>

 ### Building the Metrics
 Now that your data is connected, you're able to utilize your Hydra tables and create insights using Sigma's visualization.
-Let's experiment with creating the below dashboard showcasing some important KPI's relating to YoY revenue and profit.
+Let's experiment with creating the below dashboard showcasing some important KPIs relating to YoY revenue and profit.

 ![](/.gitbook/assets/.sigma-images/final-dashboard.png)